-Is it possible to construct an intensity interferometer to measure the coherence properties of an electron source?
+Is it possible to construct an intensity interferometer to measure the coherence properties of a beam of electrons?
 What qualitative differences do you expect there to be from a photon intensity interferometer?
+What do you expect Eq.
+(9.52) to become?